 In July 2020, we entered into the Adimab Assignment Agreement with Adimab, with respect to discovery and optimization of coronavirus-specific antibodies, including COVID-19 and SARS.
 Under the Adimab Assignment Agreement, we are obligated to pay Adimab up to \$16.5 million upon the achievement of specified development and regulatory milestones for the first product under the agreement that achieves such specified milestones and up to \$8.1 million upon the achievement of specified development and regulatory milestones for the second product under the agreement that achieves such specified milestones.
 The maximum aggregate amount of milestone payments payable under the agreement for any and all products under the agreement is \$24.6 million, of which a total of \$11.1 million has been achieved and paid as of December 31, 2023.
 In March 2023, we achieved the first specified milestone for the second product candidate under the agreement upon dosing of the first subject in a Phase 1 clinical trial evaluating VYD222, which obligated us to make a \$0.4 million milestone payment to Adimab, which was paid in May 2023.
-In September 2023, we achieved specified milestones for the second product candidate under the agreement upon dosing of the first subject in a pivotal clinical trial evaluating VYD222, which obligated us to make a \$3.2 million milestone payment to Adimab, which was paid in October 2023.
+In September 2023, we achieved specified milestones for the second product candidate under the agreement upon dosing of the first subject in a pivotal clinical trial evaluating VYD222, which obligated us to make a \$0.4 million milestone payment to Adimab, which was paid in October 2023.
 The next potential milestone under the Adimab Assignment Agreement is a low single-digit million-dollar regulatory milestone.
-In addition, we are obligated to pay Adimab royalties of a mid-single-digit percentage based on our net sales of products under the agreement, beginning upon the first commercial sale of a product in accordance with the terms of the Adimab Assignment Agreement.
-Further, we are obligated to pay Adimab royalties of a specified percentage in the range of 45% to 55% of any compulsory sublicense consideration received by us in lieu of certain royalty payments.
-The amount and timing of such milestone and royalty payments are not known.
-For additional information, see Note 7 to our annual consolidated financial statements appearing at the end of this Annual Report on Form 10-K.
+In addition, we are obligated to pay Adimab royalties of a mid-single-digit percentage based on our net sales of products under the agreement, beginning upon the first commercial sale of a product in accordance with the terms of the Adimab Assignment as a soft a product in the terms of the Adimab Assignment Agreement.
+Further, we are obligated to pay Adimab royalties of a specified percentage in the range of 45% to 55% of any compulsory sublicense consideration received by us in lieu of certain royalty p